wvthoog/proxmox-vgpu-installer/README.md

 For further instructions see my blogpost at https://wvthoog.nl/proxmox-7-vgpu-v3/

 Changes in version 1.1
-- Added new driver version
+- Added new driver versions
     16.2
     16.4
     17.0